Community Gardens Program

 Maintenance Requirements

 Gardeners must uphold a high level of maintenance in the gardens.
-Plots must be tended regularly, be well-weeded and policies must be followed in order to keep your plot.
+Plots and paths must be tended regularly, be well-weeded and policies must be followed in order to keep your plot.

 Gardeners are required to complete 4 work hours per plot per season of providing maintenance such as weeding, mulching, and composting in the community spaces of the gardens.

-The Community Gardens staff will lead education sessions each season.
-While not required, they are a great way to meet other gardeners, ask your gardening questions and learn from an expert!
+The Community Gardens hosts social and educational events each season including spring meet and greets and garden tours.
+While not required, they are a great way to meet other gardeners and ask your gardening questions!

 Prohibited

-It is prohibited to grow cannabis in the gardens.
+It is prohibited to grow cannabis in the Community Gardens.

 Community Gardens Outreach Program

 Do you provide education to under-served populations, schools, or grow food for the Food Bank?
-Our Outreach Program reserves a plot at each Community Garden for groups serving youth, veterans, people with disabilities, or others in need.
+Our Outreach Program reserve Community Garden plots for groups serving youth, veterans, people with disabilities, or others in need.
 Plots are also available for projects that grow food for donation to the Food Bank for Larimer County.
-Several gardens have space for this project-based work.

 If you are interested in discussing your project, please contact communitygardens@fortcollins.gov.